-- (a) temporarily suspend admission to, direct to leave or remove from the pool premises all persons or any person, if in her or his opinion such action is necessary or desirable; - (b) refuse admission to, direct to leave or remove, or cause to be removed from the pool premises any person who, in the opinion of the manager or attendant - - (i) is committing a breach of any provision of this local law; or - (ii) is by reason of her or his past, or present conduct, within or about the pool premises, has created or is creating a nuisance; and - (c) suspend admission for a minimum period of one week to any person who has committed a breach of any provision of this local law in relation to the pool premises.
+- (a) temporarily suspend admission to, direct to leave or remove from the pool premises all persons or any person, if in her or his opinion such action is necessary or desirable; - (b) refuse admission to, direct to leave or remove, or cause to be removed from the pool premises any person who, in the opinion of the manager or attendant - (i) is committing a breach of any provision of this local law; or - (ii) is by reason of her or his past or present conduct, within or about the pool premises, has created or is creating a nuisance; and - (c) suspend admission for a minimum period of 1 week to any person who has committed a breach of any provision of this local law in relation to the pool premises.

-6.2 Person to comply with direction
+6.4 Person to comply with direction

-If a manager or an attendant of a pool premises has refused admission to a person, directed a person to leave the pool premises or otherwise directed a person in relation to her or his use of the pool premises, then that person shall accept that refusal or direction.
+If a manager or an attendant of a pool premises has refused admission to a person, directed a person to leave the pool premises or otherwise directed a person in relation to her or his use of the pool premises, then that person must accept that refusal or direction.

-6.3 Decency
+6.5 Decency

-If a person appearing in public is not dressed in a manner which prevents indecent exposure the manager or attendant shall direct that person to put on a bathing costume or other clothing that prevents indecent exposure, and that person shall comply with that direction immediately.
+If a person appearing in public is not dressed in a manner which prevents indecent exposure, the manager or attendant will direct that person to put on a bathing costume or other clothing that prevents indecent exposure and that person must comply with that direction immediately.

-6.4 Objection or appeal against refusal of admission
+6.6 Objection or appeal against refusal of admission

-- (1) Where a manager or attendant refuses admission to a person or directs a person to leave pool premises under clause 6.1B(b), that refusal or direction is a decision to which Division 1 of Part 9 of the Act applies, and the person is an affected person for the purposes of that Division. - (2) Subclause (1) does not apply to a suspension under clause 6.1B(c).
+(1) Where a manager or attendant refuses admission to a person or directs a person to leave pool premises under clause 6.3(b), the person may seek a review of that refusal or direction by the CEO.

-6.5 Carnivals
+6.7 Carnivals

-- (1) A person, club, organisation or association shall not conduct controlled swimming events, carnivals or competitions without the prior consent of the manager. - (2) The manager may grant such consent subject to any conditions considered fit by the manager and may, at any time, withdraw that consent. - (3) A person, club, organisation or association conducting a carnival or event at the pool premises shall take reasonable steps to - (a) prevent overcrowding; - (b) ensure that no damage is done to the buildings or fencing or any other portion of the pool premises; and - (c) ensure that this local law is observed by all competitors, officials and spectators attending the function.
+- (1) A person, club, organisation or association must not conduct controlled swimming events, carnivals or competitions without the prior consent of the manager. - (2) The manager may grant such consent subject to any conditions considered fit by the manager and may, at any time, withdraw that consent. - (3) A person, club, organisation or association conducting a carnival or event at the pool premises must take reasonable steps to - (a) prevent overcrowding; - (b) ensure that no damage is done to the buildings or fencing or any other portion of the pool premises; and - (c) ensure that this local law is observed by all competitors, officials and spectators attending the function.

-6.6 Closure of pool premises
+6.8 Closure of pool premises

-- (1) The local government may, for such periods and reasons that it determines, close a pool premises on giving 7 days' local public notice under section 1.7 of the Act. - (2) Subclause (1) does not apply where the local government considers that the condition of the pool premises may affect the health of any person, in which case it may close the pool premises without giving any notice.
+- (1) The local government may, for such periods and reasons that it determines, close a pool premises on giving 7 days local public notice under section 1.7 of the Act. - (2) Subclause (1) does not apply where the local government considers that the condition of the pool premises may affect the health of any person, in which case it may close the pool premises without giving any notice.

-6.7 Limitations on use
+6.9 Limitations on use

-A person shall not -
+A person must not -